France's Banque Postale doubles muni-loan capacity

-PARIS France's La Banque Postale said on Saturday it would double its capacity to lend to municipal governments due to a spike in demand for credit, a month after it took over the role from stricken Franco-Belgian Dexia SA (DEXI.BR).
+PARIS, July 7 France's La Banque Postale said on Saturday it would double its capacity to lend to municipal governments due to a spike in demand for credit, a month after it took over the role from stricken Franco-Belgian Dexia SA .

 The state-owned bank inherited part of Dexia's municipal loan portfolio on June 20 after the lender, specialised in local government financing, was broken up in late 2011 amid fears about its exposure to Greek debt.